 "Through biofeedback you find healthy cells through your spinal cord," Mike explains, "like riding a bike.
-You teach your brain how to ride a bike."
+You teach your brain how to

 Since 1993, Utley has made annual visits to the Brucker Biofeedback Center in Miami as part of his rehabilitation.
 Since 1999, Utley has worked with Diana Diaz, a clinical manager at the center.